tabatkins/proposal-call-this-operator/README.md

-The only conceptual overlap is that PFA makes it easy to hard-bind a method to the object it's already on, like `const fn = obj.meth~(...); fn(a, b, c);`, and this proposal allows one to extract a method from a class and then call it on objects of that class, but that's only similar at a high level;
+The only conceptual overlap is that PFA makes it easy to hard-bind a method to the object it's already on, like `const fn = obj.meth~(...); fn(a, b, c);`, and call-this allows one to extract a method from a class and then call it on objects of that class, but that's only similar at a high level;
 in practice the two use-cases are quite distinct.